zero804/gitter/docs/communities.md

 A community holds many rooms.

-Communities are also referred to as "groups" internally.
+Communities are also referred to as "groups" internally in the codebase.

 ## Community creation

-Use the "+" button in the bottom-left of the menu bar to start the community creation process
+Use the "+" button in the bottom-left of the menu bar to start the community creation process.

+Communities can be associated with a GitHub organisation or repo.
+If you don't see the GitHub org/repo listed that you want to associate, see [*Why isn't my GitHub organisation or repos appearing?* FAQ](./faq.md#why-isnt-my-github-organisation-or-repos-appearing]

 ![](https://i.imgur.com/Wjk6Y4h.png)

+## Community admins

+You can add new admins for a room by visiting a room in the community -> **Room settings dropdown** -> **Permissions** modal -> **Edit community permissions**

 ## Rename a community